 And there I was in my 20's (in a different church) believing that the biblical gifts of the Spirit are still very much given and in use today.
-That God can speak through the gift of prophecy and tongues and the gifts of knowledge, wisdom and mercy and well, all the rest.
-And there I was watching Him do that and participating, too.
+That God can speak through the gift of prophecy and knowledge, wisdom and mercy and well, all the rest.
+And watched Him do that and participated, also.

 And there I was in my 30's believing that God is not like a boring church service.
-Nor does He resemble a dull sermon, songs which never change, routines which never vary, unteachable people or a yawning, sad, defeated Sunday School teacher.
+Nor does He resemble dull sermons, songs which never change, routines which never vary, unteachable people or a yawning, sad, defeated Sunday School teacher.

-And here I am in my 40's still unafraid of the supernatural parts of God, knowing full well that if there is nothing supernatural about God, well then, we are all sunk.
-And I am grateful that I didn't have to wait until strolling around Heaven's streets to see that supernatural side of a God who will not be stuffed inside a box.
+And here I am in my 40's still unafraid of the supernatural parts of God, knowing that if there's nothing supernatural about God, well then, we are all sunk.
+And I'm grateful that I didn't have to wait until strolling around Heaven's streets to see that supernatural side of a God who will not be stuffed inside a box.

-And may I never be seen on some corner trying to shove Him inside one.
+And may I never be seen on some street corner trying to shove Him inside a boring, safe box.
 May I never grieve Him that way.

 So why do I watch American Idol year after year?
 Truthfully?
 It's the human nature of everyone involved which fascinates me.
 Everyone from the judges to Ryan to the contestants and their parents and friends.
 And well, I love observing what Candid Camera used to call 'people caught in the act of being themselves.'

 And ok, some of what happens is staged--I get that.
-But what I study and learn from and find utterly interesting is the stuff you couldn't stage in a hundred years.
-The real drama... the wild actions which come from insecurity... the deep, gut-level cries for appreciation... the wanting to be--not just known--but famous (and believing fame will fill up all the huge gaps inside ones soul... the way peoples' needs can cause such unbelievable delusion... how disappointment can bring out the worst in folks...
+But what I study, learn from and find utterly interesting is the stuff you couldn't stage in a hundred years.
+The real drama.
+The wild actions which come from insecurity, the deep, gut-level cries for appreciation, the wanting to be--not just known--but famous (and believing fame will fill up all the huge gaps inside ones soul).
+The way peoples' needs can cause such unbelievable delusion and how disappointment can bring out the worst in folks--

-I don't know...
-I watch American Idol every week, fascinated like I said, and am reminded nearly every moment that even a huge, awesome, world-known singing career is still not big enough to totally fill the gap inside anyone... how only God, Himself can complete what He began--and created--in the first place.
+I don't know.
+I watch American Idol weekly, fascinated like I said, and am reminded nearly every moment that even a huge, awesome, world-known singing career is still not big enough to totally fill the gap inside anyone.
+How only God, Himself can complete what He began--and created--in the first place.

 And maybe, after I sort through all the other reasons--maybe that is why I watch American Idol each year.
 To be reminded that God is still God and only He will ever be enough.